amirjahantab/Monte_Carlo_method/README.md

 - The average number of bets required to reach the goal.

 These results provide insights into the expected outcomes of the gambling scenario using the Monte Carlo method.

+# Collecting the card

+The provided code implements a simulation of drawing cards from a standard deck until one card of each suit (Clubs, Diamonds, Hearts, and Spades) has been drawn.
+The Monte Carlo method is employed here to estimate the expected number of draws needed to accomplish this task.

+Here's how the Monte Carlo method is utilized in this code:

+1. **Simulation**: The code simulates the process of drawing cards from the deck until at least one card of each suit is drawn.
+This process is repeated a specified number of times (`trials`).

+2. **Randomness**: At each step of the simulation, a card is randomly chosen from the deck.
+This randomness mimics the unpredictable nature of drawing cards from a shuffled deck.

+3. **Counting**: For each trial, the code keeps track of the number of draws required to obtain at least one card of each suit.
+This count is stored in the list `s`.

+4. **Averaging**: After completing all trials, the code calculates the average number of draws required across all trials by summing up the counts stored in `s` and dividing by the total number of trials (`len(s)`).

+5. **Output**: The final result, which represents the average number of draws needed to obtain at least one card of each suit, is printed to the console.

+In essence, the Monte Carlo method is used here to approximate the expected value of the number of draws needed to achieve a specific outcome (drawing at least one card of each suit).
+By running the simulation multiple times and averaging the results, this method provides an estimate of the expected value based on probabilistic reasoning rather than exact calculation.